kubernetes/website/blog/_posts/2018-03-26-kubernetes-1.10-stabilizing-storage-security-networking.md

 Let’s dive into the key features of this release:

-## Storage - CSI and Local Storage move to betaThis is an impactful release
+## Storage - CSI and Local Storage move to beta

-for [the Storage Special Interest Group (SIG)](https://github.com/kubernetes/community/tree/master/sig-storage), marking the culmination of their work on multiple features.
+This is an impactful release for [the Storage Special Interest Group (SIG)](https://github.com/kubernetes/community/tree/master/sig-storage), marking the culmination of their work on multiple features.
 The [Kubernetes implementation](https://github.com/kubernetes/features/issues/178) of the